How to Do Technical SEO for Ecommerce Websites: 12 Tips

 • Cumulative Layout Shift (CLS): Monitors visual stability.

-By enhancing these metrics, you not only improve your SEO, but also improve user satisfaction.
+By enhancing these metrics, you not only improve your SEO but also improve user satisfaction.

 5. Optimize Website Architecture & URL Structures

-• Clean URLs: Prefer readable URLs in a session like /men/shoes/running-shoes instead product id like /product12345.
-Readable URLs are better for users as well as for search engines to know the content of the page.Take the help of ecommerce content marketing agency to create the best URLs.
+• Clean URLs: Prefer readable URLs in a session, such as/men/shoes/running-shoes, over product IDs like /product12345.
+Readable URLs are better for users and for search engines to understand the content of the page.
+Take the help of ecommerce content marketing agency to create the best URLs and an optimal user experience.

 • Breadcrumb Navigation: Add breadcrumbs to your site to show users their current location, such as Home > Men > Shoes > Running Shoes.
 Breadcrumbs also create additional internal links, which help search engines understand your site structure.